Egahi/100-days-of-code/log.md

 **Today's progress**: Implemented crack.py **Thoughts**: Reading a language's documentation to understand and use methods is much less stressful than I thought it'll be.
 **Link to work**: https://github.com/Egahi/100-days-of-code/blob/master/projects/crack.py

+### Day 17: January 27th, 2018
+**Today's progress**: Attended @Techpointdotng #TechpointBuild It was amazing!
+I was particularly wowed by @FootwearAcademy pitch! amazing concept, amazing presentation!
+**Thoughts**: You've got to step out once in a while and see amazing innovations

+### Day 18: January 28th, 2018
+**Today's progress**: Did some work on HTML tags and elements.
+**Thoughts:** Web dymistifed!
+Now I can see inside the black box!
+I look at Web pages and what I see are tags and angle brackets!

+### Day 19: January 29th, 2018
+**Today's progress**: More work on HMTL
+**Thoughts:** I had the most hectic week in a long while, had to squeeze out time just so I don't fail the challenge

+### Day 20: January 30th, 2018
+**Today's progress**: Got to know about HMTL forms and the various tweaks **Thoughts:** Its the coolest tag I've worked with thus far.
+Online I.D.Es are awesome! code from anywhere non-stop. @CodePen @cs50 ide been helping so far though.

+### Day 21: January 31st, 2018
+**Today's progress**: HTML attributes!
+**Thoughts:** they literally transform an element, it's like a superhero suiting up!
+And it's high I rolled out another project, got to implement stuff for it to stick.

+### Day 22: February 2nd, 2018
+**Today's progress:** Tried to crash learn css and javascript in a rush to meet up with #ALCwithMicrosoft 2 weeks challenge deadline.
+**Thoughts:** You can rush your meal or speed up on the highway but in this buisness, it's a different story entirely, #noShortcuts

+### Day 23: February 3rd, 2018
+**Today's Progress:** Attended @andela #ALCwithMicrosoft first meetup and started work on pharmacy.cpp **Thoughts:** Was expecting something more fun and filled with swags and stickers but it turned out to be an introduction to the introducion to web development.